algorithmiaio/dev-center/_pages/algorithm-development/languages/python.md

       raise AlgorithmError("Please provide a valid input")
 {% endhighlight %}

-If you use this code in your own algorithm, you can test it by passing in a file that you've hosted in [Data Collections](/data/hosted).
-The code above with return both the original text and the list of each sentence split up into words.
+If you use this code in your own algorithm, you can test it by passing in a file that you've uploaded to a [Data Collection](/data/hosted).
+The code above will return both the original text and the list of each sentence split up into words.

 When you are creating an algorithm be mindful of the data types you require from the user and the output you return to them.
 Our advice is to create algorithms that allow for a few different input types such as a file, a sequence or a URL.
 {: .notice-info}